 Customer service isn’t 24/7

 To qualify for a short-term business loan with SnapCap, you will typically need a credit score of 500, $100,000 or more in annual business revenue, and at least one year in business.
 Rates vary based on the type of loan, overall business financials, industry, and loan term.
-The company requires daily or weekly payments to pay back the loan, and these are done as ACH withdrawals.
+The company requires daily or weekly payments to repay the loan, which are done as ACH withdrawals.

 The company offers unsecured loans up to $1 million with terms between three months and three years.
 You can look for loans on the site and inquire without it affecting your credit.
 You can also answer the questions on the Express Review page and get approval the same day.